-- Class size: Limits have been placed on the size of some classes to assure quality instruction.
-Registration is first come, first served.
-Classes are reviewed at least 3 working days prior to start and those with insufficient enrollment are subject to cancelation.
-Registration must be made prior to participation in any Recreation Division activity.
+Class Size - Limits are placed on the size of some classes to assure quality instruction.
+Registration is first-come, first-served.
+Classes are reviewed at least three working days prior to the start and those with insufficient enrollment are subject to cancellation.
+Registration must be made prior to participation in any Parks and Recreation activity.

 For more information or assistance with your registration, please contact the Recreation Division office at 319-356-5100.